huizhou68/HZ/content/teaching.md

 title: Teaching Experience
 ---

 Starting this semester (Fall 2021), I am teaching _POLS 3316 Statistics for Political Scientists_, an intro-level methods class for undergraduates.
-This course introduces students to basic statistical theories and concepts as well as the R language. [[Syllabus](/POLS3316Syllabus.pdf)]
+This course introduces students to basic statistical theories and concepts as well as the R language. [[Syllabus](/POLS3316Syllabus.pdf) | [Teaching Evaluation](/POLS3316Evaluation.pdf)]

 In addition to intro-level statistics, I am also interested in teaching more aadvanced methods for graduate students.
 In this era of data explosion, learning some big data techniques can be extremely helpful.
 I can teach graduate students on topics including web-scraping, regular expressions, topic models, machine learning, etc. Moreover, I can also teach courses related to comparative politics and Chinese politics.